Enterprise-CMCS/managed-care-review/README.md

 The ./dev script is written in typescript in `./src`.
 The entry-point is `./src/dev.ts`, it manages running the moving pieces locally: the API, the database, the file store, and the frontend.

 Local dev is built around the Serverless plugin [`serverless-offline`](https://github.com/dherault/serverless-offline). `serverless-offline` runs an API gateway locally configured by `./services/app-api/serverless.yml` and hot reloads your lambdas on every save.
-The plugins [`serverless-dynamodb-local`](https://github.com/99x/serverless-dynamodb-local) and [`serverless-s3-local`](https://github.com/ar90n/serverless-s3-local) stand up the local db and local s3 in a similar fashion.
+The plugin [`serverless-s3-local`](https://github.com/ar90n/serverless-s3-local) stands up the local s3 in a similar fashion.

 When run locally (with LOCAL_LOGIN=true), auth bypasses Cognito and uses [`serverless-offline`](https://github.com/dherault/serverless-offline).
 The frontend mimics login in local storage with mock users and sends an id in the `cognito-identity-id` header on every request.
 This is set as the cognito Id in the `event.requestContext.identity` for lambdas, just like Cognito would in AWS.